Nominal impedance: 50 Ω and 75 Ω

 where R is the loop resistance per metre and Z0 is the characteristic impedance.
 Making the diameter of the inner conductor larger will decrease R and decreasing R decreases the loss.
 On the other hand, Z0 depends on the ratio of the diameters of outer and inner conductors (Dr) and will decrease with increasing inner conductor diameter thus increasing the loss.
-There is a specific value of Dr for which the loss is a minimum and this turns out to be 3.6.
-For an air dielectric coax this corresponds to a characteristic impedance of 77 Ω. The coax produced during the war was rigid air-insulated pipe, and this remained the case for some time afterwards.
+There is a specific value of Dr for which the loss is a minimum, which turns out to be 3.6.
+For an air dielectric coax, this corresponds to a characteristic impedance of 77 Ω. The coax produced during the WW2 was rigid air-insulated pipe, and this remained the case for some time afterwards.
 The second requirement is for maximum power handling and was an important requirement for radar.
-This is not the same condition as minimum loss because power handling is usually limited by the breakdown voltage of the dielectric.
+This is not the same condition as minimum loss, because power handling is usually limited by the breakdown voltage of the dielectric.
 However, there is a similar compromise in terms of the ratio of conductor diameters.
 Making the inner conductor too large results in a thin insulator which breaks down at a lower voltage.
 On the other hand, making the inner conductor too small results in higher electric field strength near the inner conductor (because the same field energy is accumulated around smaller conductor surface) and again reduces the breakdown voltage.
-The ideal ratio, Dr, for maximum power handling turns out to be 1.65 and corresponds to a characteristic impedance of 30 Ω in air.
+The ideal ratio, Dr, for maximum power handling, is 1.65 and corresponds to a characteristic impedance of 30 Ω in air.
 The 50 Ω impedance is the geometric mean of these two figures;

 and then rounding to a convenient whole number.

 Wartime production of coax, and for a period afterwards, tended to use standard plumbing pipe sizes for the outer conductor and standard AWG sizes for the inner conductor.
-This resulted in coax that was nearly, but not quite, 50 Ω. Matching is a much more critical requirement at RF than it is at voice frequencies, so when cable started to become available that was truly 50 Ω a need arose for matching circuits to interface between the new cables and legacy equipment, such as the rather strange 51.5 Ω to 50 Ω matching network.
+This resulted in coax that was nearly, but not quite, 50 Ω. Matching is a much more critical requirement at radio frequencies than it is at voice frequencies, so when cable started to become available, that was truly 50 Ω and a need arose for matching circuits to interface between the new cables and legacy equipment, such as the rather strange 51.5 Ω to 50 Ω matching network.

 While 30 Ω cable is highly desirable for its power handling capabilities, it has never been in commercial production because the large size of inner conductor makes it difficult to manufacture.
 This is not the case with 77 Ω cable.
 Cable with 75 Ω nominal impedance has been in use from an early period in telecommunications for its low loss characteristic.
-According to Stephen Lampen of Belden Wire & Cable 75 Ω was chosen as the nominal impedance rather than 77 Ω because it corresponded to a standard AWG wire size for the inner conductor.
-For coax video cables and interfaces 75 Ω is now the near universal standard nominal impedance.
+According to Stephen Lampen of Belden Wire & Cable, 75 Ω was chosen as the nominal impedance rather than 77 Ω because it corresponded to a standard AWG wire size for the inner conductor.
+For coax video cables and interfaces, 75 Ω is now the near universal standard nominal impedance.